 IANA Statement of Work (carryover of provisions noting updates)

 The CWG expects that a number of existing provisions of the IANA Functions Contract are carried over to the new IANA Statement of Work, taking into account updates that will need to be made as a result of the changing relationship post-transition as well as other recommendations outlined in this section.
-An overview of provisions expected to be carried over and changes to be made to those provisions can be found in Annex D.
+An overview of provisions expected to be carried over and changes to be made to those provisions can be found in Annex M.

 Root Zone Management Process Administrator Role to be discontinued